Apple, Google plan software to slow virus, joining global debate on tracking

 The planned technology also throws the weight of the tech leaders into a global conflict between privacy advocates who favor a decentralized system to trace contacts and governments in Europe and Asia pushing centralized approaches that have technical weaknesses and potentially let governments know with whom people associate.

 “With Apple and Google, you get all the public health functions you need with a decentralized and privacy-friendly app,” said Michael Veale, University College London legal lecturer involved in European contact tracing system DP3T.
-Centralized solutions such as those proposed in Britain and France would “no longer work” under the new technology, he said.
+Centralized solutions such as those proposed in Britain and Germany would no longer work under the new technology, he said.

 To be effective, the Silicon Valley system would require millions of people to opt in the system, trusting the technology companies’ safeguards, as well as smooth oversight by public health systems.